 The title of this post is from an old joke about marriage and divorce.
 The gist of the joke is that divorce would cost you so much that it’s just cheaper to keep her.
 Admittedly this joke is in somewhat poor taste.
 But, as I think of this joke, I see a connection with how we do ministry.
 You see as ministry leaders we often work very hard recruit new leaders and helpers.
-However, in many cases once we have them were we want them they no longer warrant our attention.
+However, in many cases, once we have them where we want them they no longer warrant our attention.
 In a way our ministries become like black holes; we suck people in and leave them to flounder around in the darkness.

 Naturally, this is not intentional.
-It is simply a result of the business of ministry.
+It is simply a result of the busyness of ministry.
 Vacancies in our ministries weigh heavily on us.
 We feel a great sense of urgency to fill these holes.
 But, once they are filled our mind moves on to other things.
 We may not intentionally abandon our new teammates, but we do it none the less.
 Unfortunately, this action can lead to burnout, hurt feelings and ultimately that person leaving your ministry.